 Malaysia: Shares open lower

-Malaysia share prices opened higher on Thursday with the FTSE Bursa Malaysia Kuala Lumpur Composite Index down 1.59 points to 1,628.71.
+Malaysia share prices opened lower on Friday with the FTSE Bursa Malaysia Kuala Lumpur Composite Index down 0.8 points to1,637.130.

 Sign up for BT Newsletters